Tom Pearce (footballer)

-Tom Mark Pearce (born 12 April 1998) is an English footballer who plays as a left-back.
+Tom Mark Pearce (born 12 April 1998) is an English footballer who plays as a left-back or left wing-back for club Chesterfield.

 Club career

 Leeds United

 Pearce started his career at Everton youth academy before joining Leeds United's academy in 2014.
 He rose up through the ranks of the Leeds youth academy.
 He impressed for Leeds Under 18s during the 2015–16 season, scoring eight goals from left back in 26 games.

 On 9 June 2016, Pearce signed a professional contract for the club, progressing in Leeds' Under 23 squad.
 Pearce was given his first call up to the first team on 7 January 2018, when he was named on the bench against Newport County in a 2–1 defeat in the third round of the FA Cup.
 He was allocated squad number 46.
 His first involvement in a League squad came on 31 January, when he was named on the bench in a 0–0 draw against Hull City, he was again named on the bench in the consecutive league fixture on 3 February 2018 by head coach Thomas Christiansen in a 1–4 defeat against Cardiff City.

 He was named on the Leeds bench again under new coach Paul Heckingbottom on 10 March 2018.
 He made his first start for the club on 17 March 2018 under head coach Paul Heckingbottom, starting in Leeds' Championship fixture against Sheffield Wednesday.
 On 16 April 2018, Pearce was nominated as one of four players for Leeds United's Young Player of The Year award.

 After playing in the 1–0 defeat to Aston Villa at Villa Park, Pearce started again against Barnsley on 21 March scoring his first ever professional goal in a 2–1 victory with a long range effort.
 He also received the man of the match award.

 With Premier League interest in Pearce from his former club Everton and also AFC Bournemouth, in May 2018 Leeds held talks with Pearce about a new contract with his current deal set to expire in June 2018.
 On 18 May 2018, Leeds announced they had offered Pearce a new contract.
 On 7 June, he signed a new four-year contract to keep him at Leeds United.
 On 26 July 2018, Pearce was given the number 20 shirt for the upcoming 2018–19 season for Leeds.
 After falling behind new signing Barry Douglas in the pecking order at the start of the season, Pearce was mainly named as a substitute under new head coach Marcelo Bielsa, until he was ruled out with a foot injury and subsequently missed 10 games due to the injury, before returning from injury on 6 January 2019 during a 2–1 defeat to Queens Park Rangers in the third round of the FA Cup.